zzzeek/ibm_db_sa_old/README.rst

 Credits
 -------

-ibm_db_sa for SQLAlchemy was first produced by IBM, incorporated, targeting version 0.4.
+ibm_db_sa for SQLAlchemy was first produced by IBM Inc., targeting version 0.4.
 The library was ported for version 0.6 and 0.7 by Jaimy Azle.
 Port for version 0.8 and modernization of test suite by Mike Bayer.